-Japanese family law is very different from Australian law.
+Japanese family law is very different to Australian law.
 After divorce, only one parent can legally have parental rights in relation to a child.
 Child custody and access and divorce decisions are based on Japanese family law.
-If you're involved in custody or other family disputes, before you leave Australia consult a lawyer for advice on how Japanese family law may impact your family circumstances.
+If you're involved in custody or other family disputes, before you leave Australia consult a lawyer for advice on how Japanese family law may impact on your family circumstances.

 Attorney-General's Department in Australia.

 Travelling with children

 Some employment agents misleadingly entice foreigners to work in Japan without the correct visa, or with financial arrangements that could leave the foreigner vulnerable to exploitation.
 Australians have been arrested for working in the 'entertainment industry' while in Japan on a tourist visa.

 If you're considering travel to Japan for work, verify the true nature of the work being offered and make sure you have the correct visa before arriving in Japan.
 Consider getting professional legal advice before signing any contract.

 Living and working overseas